hamhapichai/Me/README.md

 ## Hello there! 👋
 My name is Apichai Butdee, You can call me Ham🍔.

-- 👨‍🎓 Junior Computer Sci student at Kampheang Phet Rajabhat University
+- 👨‍🎓 Senior Computer Sci student at Kampheang Phet Rajabhat University

 - 🙋‍♂️ I am always energetic and eager to learn new skills.